Environmental Sound Classification on An Embedded Hardware Platform: System requirements and functionality

 \subsection{Hardware used for experimentation}

 For our design, we require the ability to handle real-time processing tasks, such as audio monitoring, and allow complex digital signal processing to be performed on the device itself, minimizing the need to transmit large amounts of audio data for centralized computation.
 With these requirements in mind, at the core of our system is the Raspberry Pi 4 \cite{thepihut} processor, which is a 64-bit Quad-core Cortex-A72 (ARM v8) 1.8 GHz system on chip, with 4 GB RAM, 64 GB flash storage, USB I/O, and Wi-Fi connectivity.
-The hardware platform provides a range of AI libraries on its Linux-based operating system and community support, and is easy to use, requiring minimal software code adaption.
+This hardware platform, running a Linux-based operating system, provides a range of AI libraries and community support.
+The Raspberry Pi 4 is easy to use and requires minimal software code adaptation.

-During our quest for suitable hardware, we also identify the Google AIY Voice Kit \cite{google2023}, an AI project designed for voice detection, that is closely aligned with our requirements.
-The kit encourages hands-on learning about artificial intelligence and programming in an accessible manner and was originally created to facilitate the prototyping of voice AI applications on the Raspberry Pi.
-We adapt the AIY Voice Kit hardware and software package to build on audio tagging framework, The AIY Kit and its various components are shown in Figure \ref{fig: Google AIY box} (a).
-The various components as shown in Figure \ref{fig: Google AIY box} (b) include a Voice HAT (Hardware Attached on Top), an ICS-43432 stereo microphone optimized for speech detection, cables and a speaker, all housed in an environmentally friendly cardboard box \cite{google2023}.
+During our quest for suitable hardware, we identified the Google AIY Voice Kit \cite{google2023}, an AI project designed for voice detection, that is closely aligned with our requirements.
+The kit is designed to encourage hands-on learning about artificial intelligence and programming in an accessible manner, and was originally created to facilitate the prototyping of voice AI applications on the Raspberry Pi.
+We adapt the AIY Voice Kit hardware and software package to build an audio tagging framework.
+The AIY Kit and its various components are shown in Figure \ref{fig: Google AIY box} (a).
+The components, as shown in Figure \ref{fig: Google AIY box} (b), include a Voice HAT (Hardware Attached on Top), an ICS-43432 stereo microphone optimized for speech detection, cables and a speaker, all housed in an environmentally friendly cardboard box \cite{google2023}.